noti-summary/NotiSummary/README.md

 ## Features
-> **Custom Prompt**
+### 💬 Custom Prompt

 Users can provide specific instructions or criteria for the information they want to be included in the summary.
 These prompts are sent to ChatGPT as a hint to generate a more accurate and personalized summary, allowing users to tailor their summary to their individual needs and preferences.

-> **Filter**
+### 🔎 Filter

 Users can select specific apps to be summarized and choose which notification details to include.
 With this feature, users can focus on the most relevant information and reduce distractions.

-> **Scheduler**
+### 🗓️ Scheduler

 Users can set the app to automatically summarize notifications at specific times, ensuring that they stay up-to-date with important information without being interrupted throughout the day.

 ## Usage
 #### Grant Permissions
 - The app may request certain permissions or access, such as accessing your mobile device's notifications and sending you push notifications.
-If you want to change or adjust these permissions, you can do so in your device's settings.
+- If you want to change or adjust these permissions, you can do so in your device's settings.
 #### Generate summary
 - To generate a notification summary, click on the **Generate Summary** button.
 - The resulting summary will be displayed on the **My Summary** card, while the associated notifications will be displayed on the **My Notifications** card.